lihail/neat-git/README.md

 # NeatGit

-A modern, beautiful Git client built with Electron, React, and TypeScript.
+A modern, beautiful Git client built with Electron, React and TypeScript.

 ## Installation & Usage